-⊃ From the Tools menu, choose Options>Current Site.
+→ From the Tools menu, choose Options>Current Site.

 The General tab of the Current Site Options dialog appears.

 - ◆ Site name.
 The name assigned to this site when it was created.
 You cannot change this setting. - ◆ SiteStyle.
 The style currently assigned to this site.
 To change the SiteStyle, go to Style view.
 See Chapter 17, "Using SiteStyles." - ◆ Number of pages.
 Pages currently in this site.
-This setting is updated when you add or delete pages. - ♦ Browser compatibility.
+This setting is updated when you add or delete pages. - ◆ Browser compatibility.
 HTML output method setting for the site.
 See Chapter 7, "Controlling Published Output."

 - ◆ New page size.
 Default width and height for pages you add to the site.
-Changing this setting does not change the size of existing pages in the site. - ♦ Character set.
+Changing this setting does not change the size of existing pages in the site. - ◆ Character set.
 You can choose a character set from the drop-down list.
-See "Setting the Site's Character Set" on page 485. - → Text formatting.
+See "Setting the Site's Character Set" on page 523. - ◆ Text formatting.
 You can choose HTML or cascading style sheets (CSS).
-See "Selecting HTML or Cascading Style Sheet Text Formatting" on page 144. - ◆ Quote type.
+See "Selecting HTML or Cascading Style Sheet Text Formatting" on page 148. - ◆ Quote type.
 Select Straight or Curly quotes for the site's text objects.

 '''

 "These are Straight Quotes"

-"These are Curly Ouotes"
+"These are Curly Quotes"

 '''

-◆ HTML Options.
+- ◆ HTML Options.
 Click this button to define characteristics of the HTML generated when you publish your site.
-See "Setting HTML Options" on page 451.
+See "Setting HTML Options" on page 489. - ◆ Variable Options.
+Click this button to enable variable substitution.
+You can add a prefix and suffiix to NetObjects Fusion's syntax that will not conflict with your custom-defined variables.